Housing and Regeneration Finance Summit

 Stephen Kitching, client director, Arlingclose

-16.10 Inflation and interest rate risk
+16.10 Inflation, interest rate risk and libor reform

-How is you treasury investment and borrowing strategy adapting to the new post-QE environment?
+With a range of financial reforms and significant risks emerging, how is you treasury investment and borrowing strategy adapting to the new post-QE environment?

 Jonathon Clarke, managing director, Centrus